Step 1: Check the site is in the Bedford Borough Council area

 Step 4: submit a planning enquiry for a response from planning

-You can also submit a paper form: Request for pre-application advice form (PDF)
+You can also request a paper form: Request for pre-application advice form (PDF)

 Other payment methods:

 - telephone on 01234 718068 during business hours detailed here